flokleiser/nextjs-flo/README.md

 - [x] Navbar icon
 - [x] Navbar change toggle from top to left
 - [x] Change animation to not look like shit
+- [x] Figure out why it closes automatically (turns out it was not using the Link router)
+- [x] Navbar fixed on top of screen?
+- [x] adjust spacing for focus button based on new navbar
+- [x] onTap animation

 ### Background:
 - [x] Gradient like github page